 “On the other hand, it would not prevent the Commonwealth from requiring citizens to be vaccinated,” he said in an email.

 Ron Levy, an associate professor with expertise in constitutional law at the ANU College of Law, told AAP FactCheck that even if a person somehow convinced a court to re-read the section to bar mandatory vaccination, that decision would not apply to any laws of the states.

 Under the constitution, the Commonwealth is responsible for national health policies such as Medicare, whereas the states look after public hospitals and deliver preventative services such as immunisation programs (page 2).

-Similar claims about the constitution’s civil conscription clause barring forced or coerced vaccinations have previously been debunked on the Freeman Delusion website.
+Similar claims about the constitution’s civil conscription clause barring forced or coerced vaccinations have previously been addressed on the Freeman Delusion website.
 AAP FactCheck has also debunked misleading claims that those refusing COVID-19 vaccines could be jailed under the Biosecurity Act.

-The Australian Constitution’s “civil conscription” clause does not render mandatory COVID-19 vaccines illegal, although no such mandate has been introduced in the country for the general population.
+Several legal experts say that the Australian Constitution’s “civil conscription” clause does not render mandatory COVID-19 vaccines illegal, although no such mandate has been introduced in the country for the general population.

 They say this section only prevents the government from forcing doctors and dentists to undertake tasks against their will and it does not apply to the broader public.
 Their view is supported by a NSW Supreme Court judgement on COVID-19 vaccine mandates.